 While I do not use a dovetail guide for my work, I recognise that this is a very useful tool for getting instant results as a beginner.
 I wish I could have owned one when I was starting off!
 There are many things I do like about this guide and a couple of things I don't like about it.
 All of which are disclosed in this video.
 If any sales are generated through my affiliate link in the description, I will get a commission.

 I am occasionally asked if I am sponsored by Lie-Nielsen, Veritas and Benchcrafted; mainly because of my big beautiful workbench that's often littered with these tools.
 While I would love this to be true, unfortunately it isn't.

 As for Lie-Nielsen vs. Veritas, I couldn't tie myself to either of them.
 Simply because I prefer using Lie-Nielsen bench planes over Veritas Bench planes.
 Although I prefer using Veritas joinery planes over Lie-Nielsen joinery planes.

 As for Benchcrafted.
 I'm confident my Roubo Workbench series as well as my Benchcrafted Review video has generated many sales of vice hardware.
 However I do not have any agreement with Benchcrafted or their suppliers.
 So on that note, tell them I sent you!

-Like I said before, I want to be completely transparent with my viewers in order to retain my status as a trusted source of information.
-As soon as I start giving out untrustworthy advice, I lose out, the sponsor loses out, and most importantly the viewer loses out.
-It's a big old sack of disappointment for us all.
+See, it's pretty boring isn't it?
+As I said before, I want to be completely transparent with my viewers in order to retain my status as a trusted source of information.
+As soon as I star giving out untrustworthy advice, I lose out, the sponsor loses out, and most importantly the viewer loses out.
+It's a big ol' sack of disappointment for us all.

-So please be safe in the knowledge that when I am recommending a product, it is because I genuinely believe it is a great product.
-Using the affiliate link is a way for you to say thank you for the recommendation!
+So please be safe in the knowledge that when I'm recommending a product, it's because I genuinely believe it's a great product.
+And using an affiliate link is a great way of supporting what I do and saying thanks for the recommendation!